 George Tseng, ScD, is a Professor in the Department of Biostatistics.
 The general vision and scope of my research group is on the methodological development in statistical genomics and bioinformatics.
 Our expertise involves data mining of high-throughput genomic, transcriptomic, epigenomic and proteomic data and on the statistical learning methods, including classification, clustering, candidate marker detection and gene regulatory network analysis.
 My lab has especially focused on methods for information integration of omics studies and analysis of next-generation sequencing data since 2009.

 Shyam Visweswaran, MD, PhD, is an Associate Professor of Biomedical Informatics.
 Dr. Visweswaran’s research interests include the application of artificial intelligence and machine learning to problems in clinical medicine and bioinformatics with a specific focus on data mining of biomedical data, patient-specific predictive modeling, medical anomaly detection, and decision support systems.

-Vladimir Zadorozhny, PhD, is an Associate Professor in the School of Information Sciences, Graduate Information Science and Technology Program.
+Vladimir Zadorozhny, PhD, is an Professor in the Department of Information and Networked Systems, School of Computing and Information.
 His research interests include: networked information systems, heterogeneous information integration and data fusion, complex adaptive systems and crowdsoursing, scalable personalized learning, wireless and sensor data management, query optimization in distributed environments, scalable architectures for wide-area environments with heterogeneous information servers.